adamkl/store/README.md

 ### Framework

 Contains the code required to interact with the outside world (e.g. this would be where code for GraphQL schema/resolvers, REST handlers, Server-rendered UI, Database connections, etc. would go).
-In this example, we have simple repository implementations for managing carts and inventory items
+In this example, I only had time to create simple mock implementations of the repositories, and a beginnings of a CLI based API

 ### Application